Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 while opening/reading

-• a non-existent file
+• a non-existing file

 • an empty file